talon/javascript-registry/packages/apollo-graph/README.md

 | `context`   | keys will be resolved as values on the final Apollo context under the `namespace`.
 Ex. `mastodon.instance`
 | `config`    | the final Apollo `resolvers` are built from this.
 Varies per Node type.

-One or more nodes can be composed with `Graph.fromNodes` and served by Apollo Server.

-Node implementations handle the dirty work of applying the razor, consumers enjoy the benefits.

 # API